jrodl3r/jrod.io/README.md

 Run `npm run start:prod` for a local production server and navigate to `http://localhost:4300/`.
 The app will automatically reload if you make changes to any of the source files.

-## Production (Google Cloud Platform)
+## Run (Production w/ SSR)

-Before deployment you must login to Google Cloud by running `gcloud auth login`.
+Run `npm run start:ssr` for a local production server with server-side rendering and navigate to `http://localhost:4200/`.
+The app will automatically reload if you make changes to any of the source files.

 ## Deploy (Production)

 Run `npm run release` to deploy to the live production server.
+Before deployment you must login to Google Cloud by running `gcloud auth login`.

 ## Code Generation